Iowa State Fair Trivia

 When was the first Iowa State Fair cookbook published?

 The first cookbook was printed in 1983.
 To date, 16 editions have been printed .
 A new cookbook is now published every other year.
-The 17th edition will debut at the 2014 Fair.
+The 17th edition is available through the Blue Ribbon Foundation's online store.

 In what year did Fair attendance first top 1 million?